 Alcohol is infamous for causing inflammation on both the inside and outside of our bodies.
 When puffiness strikes, be ready for it: arm yourself with a few ice cubes from the freezer and a thin muslin cloth.
 Simply place the ice cube inside the face cloth and gently press it against the inflamed parts of your face for instant relief and a calming sensation.
 Within minutes, you’ll notice a more even complexion that looks and feels a whole lot better.
-We recommend using the Liz Earle Pure Muslin Cloths, as they also provide a gentle exfoliating action for dead skin cells that may be lingering.
+We recommend using the Eve Lom 3 Muslin Cloths.

 Suffering from puffiness in a particular area, such as underneath the eye?
-Try out eye gel masks like the skyn ICELAND Hydro Cool Firming Eye Gels to seriously combat that hungover appearance.
+Try on a treatment eye mask for size and watch them blitz away the appearance of dark circles.
+We love the Florence by Mills Swimming Under The Eyes Gel Pads to seriously combat that hungover appearance.

 Choose a nutrient-rich mask to protect and restore moisture to the driest of skin.
 Aim to find a mask that contains fatty acids, nourishing natural oils and/or hyaluronic acid to really discover a noticeable difference.
 The GLAMGLOW THIRSTYMUD™ HYDRATING TREATMENT is perfect for quickly and noticeably tackling dehydrated skin, thanks to its potent ingredients.
 Upon contact, you can feel a cooling and tingling sensation which acts as a refreshing kick for tired, dull skin.

 Become particularly pally with retinol (vitamin A).
 By drinking copious amounts of alcohol, you inhibit your skin’s ability to regenerate new cells, which is why it’s vital to give your skin a helping hand.
-Retinols encourage cell renewal, which in turn leave you with a newer and fresher appearance, making it a pretty important step.
-The Ordinary’s Retinal 0.5% in Squalane is famous for its affordable price tag and working results, making it a must-have for your skin hangover.
+Retinol skin care products encourage cell renewal, which in turn leave you with a newer and fresher appearance, making it a pretty important step.
+The PIXI Retinol Tonic is famous for its affordable price tag and working results, making it a must-have for your skin hangover.